ottotsuma/software-engineer-website/src/components/Monad/notes.md

 # To do:
 Pokemon Style Elements battles!
-// Obsidian is the royals resource
+// Obsidian is the royals resource - Obsidian is hard, brittle, and amorphous; it therefore fractures with sharp edges.
+In the past, it was used to manufacture cutting and piercing tools, and it has been used experimentally as surgical scalpel blades.
+He's so sorry his mamma swapped him for a dog.
+And then drowned the dog.

 // Otto starts of young, at fault of his birth status, unable to make use of the gifts given.
 Grows from the mentors lessons and overcomes the birth status.